 Perth Concert Hall, Western Australia

 The concert hall was constructed on land granted to the City of Perth by the Government of Western Australia, and opened on Australia Day (26 January), 1973.
-Designed by Howlett and Bailey Architects, local architectural firm, the building is constructed in the Brutalist style, making heavy use of white off-form concrete and a solid opaque interior.
+Designed by Howlett and Bailey Architects, a local architectural firm, the building is constructed in the Brutalist style, making heavy use of white off-form concrete and a solid opaque interior.
 The main auditorium of the hall seats 1,729 people, as well as a 160-person choir gallery and a 3000-pipe organ.
-Acoustically, the venue is considered one of the best in Australia, with the design overseen by the New Zealand acoustician Sir Harold Marshall.
+Acoustically, the venue is considered one of the best in Australia, with the design overseen by the New Zealand acoustician Harold Marshall.

 History

 In 1950, the Government of Western Australia granted the City of Perth land between Stirling Gardens and Government House.
-Howlett & Bailey designed an administrative building and an auditorium, however due to financial constraints, only the former was built, Council House opening in 1963.
-In 1968 Howlett & Bailey was appointed to design a concert hall with construction commencing in 1971.
+Howlett and Bailey designed an administrative building and an auditorium, however due to financial constraints, only the former was built, Council House opening in 1963.
+In 1968 Howlett and Bailey was appointed to design a concert hall with construction commencing in 1971.
 It was officially opened on 26 January 1973 by the Governor General Paul Hasluck, with Prime Minister Gough Whitlam also in attendance.

-A $52 million redevelopment of the concert hall was announced in 2020 as part of the Perth City Deal project, with the WA government contributing $36.4 million, the federal government contributing $12 million and the City of Perth contributing $4 million.
+A $52-million redevelopment of the concert hall was announced in 2020 as part of the Perth City Deal project, with the Government of Western Australia contributing $36.4 million, the federal government $12 million and the City of Perth $4 million.
 In March 2022, With Architecture Studio and Office for Metropolitan Architecture (OMA) were appointed lead architects for the redevelopment.
-In March 2023, the WA government announced an additional $98 million towards the project, bringing the total funding to $150 million.
+In March 2023, the state government announced an additional $98 million towards the project, bringing the total funding to $150 million.
 The redevelopment is scheduled to be completed by the end of 2024.

 Architectural design

-...to accommodate not more than 2,000 people and to cost no more than $2,000,000 and with the highest priority to be given to its musical uses, i.e. Symphony concerts, choral concerts, organ recitals, etc., and, in addition, performances of minimum staged ballet, fold dances or musical drama, and also be suitable for other functions such as large Civic receptions, conferences, conventions, public meetings, pageants, school speech days, pop concerts and folk singers.
+to accommodate not more than 2,000 people and to cost no more than $2,000,000 and with the highest priority to be given to its musical uses, i.e. Symphony concerts, choral concerts, organ recitals, etc., and, in addition, performances of minimum staged ballet, fold dances or musical drama, and also be suitable for other functions such as large Civic receptions, conferences, conventions, public meetings, pageants, school speech days, pop concerts and folk singers.

 Through 1969, the architectural plans were amended several times.
 These amendments included beautification and landscaping of the main pedestrian approach from St Georges Terrace and construction of a subway under the Terrace, a pit for a 60-piece orchestra with removable flooring and seating to cover the pit when not in use, and improved access and facilities for disabled people.
 The original plans included a restaurant with a seating capacity for 400, but following inspection of similar halls in the eastern states of Australia, it was decided that this was not warranted.
 It was, therefore, decided to make the restaurant smaller and include a tavern and cocktail bar, allowing patrons a wider choice.
-The bar area was named The Wardle Room, after Sir Thomas Wardle.
+The bar area was named Wardle Room, after Thomas Wardle.

 It was the architects' intention that the exhibition foyers would be used as a continually changing venue for all types of art (such as painting, tapestry and sculpture exhibitions) rather than as permanent exhibition spaces.
-This may have influenced the Perth City Council's indecision over whether or not to accept artist Sidney Nolan's offer to permanently loan the city a series of 64 paintings of wildflowers for hanging in the Hall.
-After considerable public debate over the matter, Nolan withdrew the offer and art dealers and others criticised the short sighted and parochial attitude of the Council in refusing the offer.
-Ironically, the first exhibition in the foyers featured 54 of Sidney Nolan's wildflower paintings.
+This may have influenced the Perth City Council's indecision over whether or not to accept artist Sidney Nolan's offer to permanently loan the city a series of 64 paintings of wildflowers for hanging in the hall.
+After considerable public debate over the matter, Nolan withdrew the offer and art dealers and others criticised the short sighted and parochial attitude of the council in refusing the offer.
+Ironically, the first exhibition in the foyers featured 54 of Nolan's wildflower paintings.

-"...a Great Room, as the Concertgebouw hall in Amsterdam, the Boston Symphony Hall and the Musikvereinsaal in Vienna are great rooms, recognised for their superb acoustic and that is not merely clarity...The great halls have ornate ceilings and other ornamentation.
-Though the Perth Concert Hall will be a completely modern building, the "fruity" ceilings and decorations of the older halls, which undoubtedly play a part in their acoustics, will be reproduced, in effect, in coffers hanging from the ceiling, in corrugated walls and in the complex double tier of boxes sloping up the side walls."
+a Great Room, as the Concertgebouw hall in Amsterdam, the Boston Symphony Hall and the Musikvereinsaal in Vienna are great rooms, recognised for their superb acoustic and that is not merely clarity...The great halls have ornate ceilings and other ornamentation.
+Though the Perth Concert Hall will be a completely modern building, the "fruity" ceilings and decorations of the older halls, which undoubtedly play a part in their acoustics, will be reproduced, in effect, in coffers hanging from the ceiling, in corrugated walls and in the complex double tier of boxes sloping up the side walls.

 The Perth Concert Hall is an example of brutalist architecture, with its solid opaque interior, giant projecting roof, and use of white off-form concrete.
 It forms a counterpoint to the transparent filigree of Council House.